Zenaker/voters-records-search-engine/README.md

 - Rhode Island
 - Florida

 are ALL available to the public by law.
-This search engine helps you find someone in the voting records of the following states
+This search engine helps you find someone in the voting records

 # Set up